Single-CLI Agent Platform: Create to Production in One CLI¶

 agents-clionly deploys to Agent Runtime, Cloud Run, or GKE; the LangGraph deploy CLI builds for LangGraph Cloud (LangChain langgraph-cli).
 Each consolidating CLI assumes its vendor. - The team uses a coding agent for lifecycle ops.
 Claude Code, Gemini CLI, Cursor, and Copilot CLI invoke shell commands cheaply.
 If a human runs every

 evalanddeployby hand, the agent-readability premium disappears. - Lifecycle phases share state.
 When eval outputs gate deploys and deploys emit traces that feed the next eval, a single CLI process can carry that state without inter-tool serialization.
-Independent of vendor, this is the Agent Development Lifecycle feedback shape.
+Whatever the vendor, this is the Agent Development Lifecycle feedback shape.

 agents-cliis Python anduvx-distributed (Google Developers Blog); LangGraph CLI is Python.
 Polyglot stacks pay a sidecar cost.